anthill-platform/anthill-game-master/doc/Party.md

 Current Party Member -> { request JSON object } -> Game Service
 Current Party Member  <- { response JSON object } <- Game Service
 ```

+### Party Session Joining

+The member can either join the party, or not.
+In both cases the connection can still remain. `max_members` only applies to joined members, so there can be more connected sessions to a party than a maximum members capacity.

+Party members can be "not joined" into the party and still send and receive messages.
+That make the whole `join` functionality to be more like `ready`.

 ### Session Methods